 When 32 Oz Might Be Plenty

 Listen to thirst.
 Check your urine color — pale yellow is the goal.
-Clear means you're overdoing it.
+But clear means you're overdoing it.
 Dark amber means drink up.

 Common Mistakes People Get Wrong